-A few weeks ago, we talked about the global state of the cryptocurrency market.
-We answered one of the central questions of every blockchain startup: is the fundraising through ICOs dead?
-Long story short: absolutely not, the market is just evolving, and it’s not a bad thing.
+In a previous post, we talked about the global state of the cryptocurrency market.
+We answered one of the central questions of every blockchain startup: is fundraising through ICOs dead?
+Long story short: absolutely not.
+The market is just evolving, and it’s not a bad thing.
 Eager to invest in more regulated instruments, investors are turning to the Security Token Offering (STO) given the advantages of the mechanism behind it.
 But is STO fundraising really the future?

 The ICO boom

 Let’s take a step back.
 Blockchain startups are raising millions simply based on a white-paper without any working product.
 The promise of being the next industry game changer is often a sole argument.
 Most of the blockchain startups showed surreal market capitalizations once listed on exchanges.
 Investors fear missing out on this.
 Because of the friction-less “investment” (read: token purchase) possibilities, numerous projects are simply using already existing business models while adding “blockchain” to their description.
 Will this be the case… forever?